-Our bishop is the spiritual and temporal leader for the Indiana Conference.
+Bishop Julius C. Trimble is the spiritual and temporal leader for the Indiana Conference.
 As such, he is not a guest.
-The bishop is an extension of the pastoral leadership for the congregation and the Conference.
+The bishop is an extension of the pastoral leadership for the congregation and the Indiana Conference.
 Whatever the occasion for the visit, the bishop is present to strengthen the ministry of the local congregation and to affirm and enhance the connectional ministry and mission of The United Methodist Church.

-A pastor should always put in writing any invitation extended to the bishop, suggesting choices of dates and the nature of the occasion, after conferring with the district superintendent.
+After conferring with the conference superintendent, a pastor should always put in writing any invitation extended to the bishop, suggesting choices of dates and the nature of the occasion.

 Evening events should be concluded no later than 9:00 p.m.

 Bishop Julius C. Trimble will consider coming to any congregation at the invitation of the pastor, with these considerations taken into account:

 - The nature of the occasion.

 - Whether or not he has visited that church or community recently.

 - Once an event is scheduled, do not surprise the bishop by adding an event or meeting or by changing the format.
 Review changes with the Executive Assistant to the Bishop prior to his arrival.